10 Interns Who Screwed Up Massively

 To her credit, the intern apparently showed up the next day and continued her internship.

-Jeffrey Garofano, a Middlebury College senior working on the 2010 campaign of Colorado Senator Michael Bennet, was fired from his internship after he offered a one-on-one meeting with the senator for a $US2,400 donation. $US5,000 would buy you a better chance of the senator actually listening.
+Jeffrey Garofano, a Middlebury College senior working on the 2010 campaign of Colorado Senator Michael Bennet, was fired from his internship after he offered a one-on-0ne meeting with the senator for a $2,400 donation. $5,000 would buy you a better chance of the senator actually listening.

 Jared Ilovar, a computer intern working for the state of Ohio, was on the receiving end of some bad luck when a sensitive data tape was stolen from his car.